The Perfect Tense or Passé Composé

 Note: écouter (to listen to), chercher (to look for) similarly take direct objects in French:

 - Marie-Thérèse cherche sa mère.

 Once more, there are plenty of direct and indirect object pronouns in chapter 4 of Didier’s story.

 - J’ai pu en profiter – I was able to take advantage of it (indirect object).

 - Ils m’ont dit – They said to me (indirect object).

 - Je suis impatient de les voir passer – I am impatient to see them pass by.

-Try this game and find other examples in the text.
+Try this game and find examples of direct and indirect object pronouns in the text.

 Now take this short test on this unit!